Terradue/doc-tep-geohazards/source/tutorials/gmtsar_s1.rst

 * Login to the platform (see :doc:`user <../community-guide/user>` section)

-* Select the processing service GMT5SAR Interferometric Processor”:
+* Select the processing service GMTSAR InSAR - Sentinel-1 TOPSAR”:

 .. figure:: assets/s1_0.png
 	:figclass: align-center
         :width: 750px
         :align: center

-The "GMT5SAR Interferometric Processor" panel is displayed with parameters values to be filled-in.
+The "MTSAR InSAR - Sentinel-1 TOPSAR" panel is displayed with parameters values to be filled-in.

 ..
 NOTE:: Parameters comes with default pre-filled values which are the same as the ones used in this tutorial, so you may skip the following section and directly use the pre-filled parameters.

 Fill the parameters
 ===================

-..
-NOTE:: slave and master are automatically set with default values that you can use for the purpose of this tutorial (if so you can skip the 2 following sections).

 Slave product reference
 -----------------------